 What is TCA 15%, 25%, 30% chemical peel

-TCA peel is manufactured from a pure reaction of chlorine with acetic acid by high-quality K Derma.
-It comes in a 50ml brown/amber sun protected glass bottle.
+TCA peel is manufactured from a pure reaction of chlorine with acetic acid by high-quality K Derma, it comes in a 50ml bottle amber or transparent.
 TCA is a non-toxic chemical (trichloracetic acid), which has been used to perform skin peels for over 30 years.
 It is a relative of vinegar (acetic acid).
 When TCA is applied to the skin, it causes the top layers of cells to dry up and peel off over a period of several days to one week.
 When the old skin is peeled off, it exposes a new layer of undamaged skin, which has a smoother texture and more even color.

-All peels work by removing a layer of sun damaged skin.
+All peels work by removing a layer of sun-damaged skin.
 Superficial or “light” peels remove only the top layer, mostly the layer of dead skin called the stratum corneum.
-Progressing from medium to deep peels, the layer of skin removed is greater with each increase in strength of the peel solution.
+Progressing from medium to deep peels, the layer of skin removed is greater with each increase in the strength of the peel solution.
 The stronger the peel solution the greater the risk of complications like uneven pigment or even scarring.
 TCA peels can be done at different depths from shallow to deep.
-Most dermatologists now are using laser technology instead of deep TCA peels, but light to medium depth peels are still in widespread use.
+Most dermatologists now are using laser technology instead of deep TCA peels, but light to medium-depth peels are still in widespread use.

 One advantage of using a TCA chemical peel over other milder chemical peels is that the results that can be achieved in just one peeling procedure.
 This can actually give the user very dramatic skin improvements.
 A 25% strength TCA peel can give the equivalent of at least 3 to 5 other milder glycolic or mandelic peels.